 Thin beamed, heavier rackets for advanced players with good technique and power looking for more control from their racket.

-Suitable for regular club players or improvers alike, these rackets suit players starting to play regular competitive or friendly tennis.
-Lighter weight.
+Suitable for regular club players or improvers alike, these rackets suit players starting to play regular competitive or friendly tennis at a lighter weight.
+Weight Range: 265g to 284g.